Friday, 30 April 2010

 I click his lead onto his collar.
 He stands up wagging his tail.
 We head to the door.

-The light was lovely outside, the dusk was gorgeous.
-We stepped out the gate onto the footpath.
-Rudi bounced with excitement.
+The light is lovely outside, the dusk is gorgeous.
+We step out the gate onto the footpath.
+Rudi bounces with excitement.
 We head up the street, Rudi padding along next to me.
 He looks up at me with his big brown eyes.